Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 ### Create a Face or a Cognitive Services resource

 Azure AI Face supports both [multi-service](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azportal#supported-services-with-a-multi-service-resource) and single-service access.
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
 For Face access only, create a Face resource.
-Please note that you will need a single-service resource if you intend to use [Azure Active Directory authentication](#create-the-client-with-an-azure-active-directory-credential).
+Please note that you will need a single-service resource if you intend to use [Microsoft Entra ID authentication](#create-the-client-with-an-azure-active-directory-credential).

 - To create a new Face or Cognitive Services account, you can use [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesFace), [Azure PowerShell](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azpowershell), or [Azure CLI](https://learn.microsoft.com/azure/ai-services/multi-service-resource?tabs=windows&pivots=azcli).